Dynamic Snippets

 Ajaxization

-request with redirect, so ideally it should be done with AJAX in the background.
-We'll use the handler script from add-ons with the usual convention that AJAX
+full page redirect, so it should ideally happen via AJAX in the background.
+We'll use the handler script from add-ons with the common convention that AJAX

 links have the CSS class ajax